-MATH 452 Introduction to Lie Groups and Lie Algebras
+MATH 452: Introduction to Lie Groups and Lie Algebras- Prerequisite MATH 354

-Vector fields and groups of linear transformations.
+This course will cover the basic theory of Lie groups and Lie algebras.
+Topics may include: topological groups and Haar measure, vector fields and groups of linear transformations.
 The exponential map.
 Linear groups and their Lie algebras.
-Connectedness.
-Closed subgroups.
-The classical groups.
+Structure of semi-simple Lie algebras, Cartan and Iwasawa decompositions.
 Manifolds, homogeneous spaces and Lie groups.
-Integration and representation.
+Integration and representations.